-As the eighth edition of PASSAGES INSOLITES is still in full swing, the EXMURO arts publics team is preparing the next iteration of its flagship event in ephemeral public arts.
-The ninth edition of PASSAGES INSOLITES will take place in Quebec City over the Summer of 2022.
-The organization is launching a call for proposals inviting professional artists from Quebec, Canada, and the World to submit work of temporary public art to be included in the 2022 programming of the circuit, whether they are new projects or existing works.
+As the ninth edition of PASSAGES INSOLITES is still in full swing, the EXMURO arts publics team is preparing the next iteration of its flagship event in ephemeral public arts.
+The tenth edition of PASSAGES INSOLITES will take place in Quebec City over the Summer of 2023.
+The organization is launching a call for proposals inviting professional artists from Quebec, Canada, and the World to submit work of temporary public art to be included in the 2023 programming of the circuit, whether they are new projects or existing works.

 PASSAGES INSOLITES is a public arts festival featuring a circuit of temporary artworks as well as artistic happenings in public space.
 Presented by EXMURO arts publics and the City of Quebec, this accessible event has been taking place every summer since 2014, for several months, in the historical and central neighbourhoods of Quebec City.

-For the 2022 edition, EXMURO is looking for ingenious and daring proposals that will generate singular encounters with the strange, the eccentric and the surreal.
-Local, national, and international artists are invited to take over urban space with artistic projects that will incite reflection, produce sensations, or offer extraordinary experiences.
+For the 2023 edition, EXMURO is looking for insightful and original proposals that will inspire reflections and exchanges on social, cultural and political matters that touch on our shared humanity.
+Local, national, and international artists are invited to take over urban space with artistic projects that will incite contemplation and/or interaction.
 Thanks to the organization’s circulation component, many works from PASSAGES INSOLITES are subsequently presented in other cities in Quebec, Canada, and the World.

 EXMURO arts publics is a non-profit organization whose mandate is to design, create, and disseminate contemporary art projects in public space.
 Since 2007 EXMURO has constantly explored new avenues for presenting public artworks in the city.
 The organization works to expand the artistic possibilities of public space by reaching out to audiences to spark dialogue and foster critical thinking.